Thursday, May 30, 2024

 The primary purpose of the Wheatland Historical Society is to discover, collect, preserve, and disseminate knowledge concerning the history of the Wheatland area in the County of Yuba and the State of California.

-Normal hours of operation: First Saturday of the month 10:00 – 2:00 pm
+Normal hours of operation: Open 1st Saturday of the month from 10:00 – 2:00

 Lincoln Area Archives Museum 10:00 am – 4:00 pm